Essence: Ontological status

-Aristotle moves the Forms of Plato to the nucleus of the individual thing, which is called ousia or substance.
-Essence is the ti of the thing, the to ti en einai.
-Essence corresponds to the ousia's definition; essence is a real and physical aspect of the ousia (Aristotle, Metaphysics, I).

-According to nominalists (Roscelin of Compiègne, William of Ockham, Bernard of Chartres), universals aren't concrete entities, just voice's sounds; there are only individuals: "nam cum habeat eorum sententia nihil esse praeter individuum [...]"
-(Roscelin, De gener. et spec., 524).
-Universals are words that can call to several individuals; for example the word "homo".
-Therefore, a universal is reduced to a sound's emission (Roscelin, De generibus et speciebus).
+According to nominalists such as William of Ockham, universals are not concrete entities, just names (i.e., labels); there are only individuals.
+Universals are words that can call to several individuals; for example, the word "homo".
+Therefore, a universal is reduced to a spoken sound (according to Roscelin), or the (mental) concept to which it corresponds (as Ockham had it)—rather than a substantial, actual "thing" that exists outside of these contexts.

 John Locke distinguished between "real essences" and "nominal essences".
 Real essences are the thing(s) that makes a thing a thing, whereas nominal essences are our conception of what makes a thing a thing.

-According to Edmund Husserl essence is ideal.
+According to Edmund Husserl, essence is ideal.
 However, ideal means that essence is an intentional object of consciousness.
-Essence is interpreted as sense (E. Husserl, Ideas pertaining to a pure phenomenology and to a phenomenological philosophy, paragraphs 3 and 4).
+Essence is interpreted as sense.

 Existentialism

-Existentialism was coined by Jean-Paul Sartre's endorsement of Martin Heidegger's statement that for human beings "existence precedes essence."
-In as much as "essence" is a cornerstone of all metaphysical philosophy and of Rationalism, Sartre's statement was a repudiation of the philosophical system that had come before him (and, in particular, that of Husserl, Hegel, and Heidegger).
+Existentialism is often summed up by Jean-Paul Sartre's statement that for human beings "existence precedes essence", which he understood as a repudiation of the philosophical system that had come before him.
 Instead of "is-ness" generating "actuality," he argued that existence and actuality come first, and the essence is derived afterward.
-For Kierkegaard, it is the individual person who is the supreme moral entity, and the personal, subjective aspects of human life that are the most important; also, for Kierkegaard all of this had religious implications.

-In metaphysics

-"Essence," in metaphysics, is often synonymous with the soul, and some existentialists argue that individuals gain their souls and spirits after they exist, that they develop their souls and spirits during their lifetimes.
-For Kierkegaard, however, the emphasis was upon essence as "nature."
+In this respect he breaks with Søren Kierkegaard, who, although often described as a proto-existentialist, identified essence as "nature."
 For him, there is no such thing as "human nature" that determines how a human will behave or what a human will be.
 First, he or she exists, and then comes property.
 Jean-Paul Sartre's more materialist and skeptical existentialism furthered this existentialist tenet by flatly refuting any metaphysical essence, any soul, and arguing instead that there is merely existence, with attributes as essence.

 Thus, in existentialist discourse, essence can refer to: